jor2511/FLOPS_FLO_40K-ESP/README.md

 **Versión Actual**: 1.6

-A dynamic frontline operations mission for Arma 3 that creates an evolving battlefield with intelligent OPFOR forces, logistics systems, and garrison management.
+A dinamico frontline operations mission for Arma 3 that creates an evolving battlefield with intelligent OPFOR forces, logistics systems, and garrison management.

 ## Caracteristicas
 - Dynamic frontline system with intelligent OPFOR forces